addyosmani/backbone-fundamentals/README.md

 var skiingEpicness = PhotoCollection.get(2);
 ```

-Sometimes you may also want to get a model based its client id.
+Sometimes you may also want to get a model based on its client id.
 The client id is a property that Backbone automatically assigns models that have not yet been saved.
 You can get a model's client id from its `.cid` property.

 ```javascript